fedeya/remix-sitemap/README.md

 ```

 ## Usage
-For generate the sitemap we have two ways.
+For generate the sitemap we have 2 ways.
 ### 1. Runtime Generation
 ```ts
 // entry.server.tsx